leolani/cltl-knowledgeextraction/README.md

 The elements of the triple are separated with underscore; while dash is used to separate elements of multiword expressions.
-When a multiword expression is actually a collocation, the multiword expression is marked with apostrophes during the analysis (e.g. ”mexico-city”)to ensure that subparts of collocations are not analyzed separately.
+When a multiword expression is actually a collocation, the multiword expression is marked with apostrophes during the analysis (e.g. ”mexico-city”)to ensure that subparts of collocations are not analyzed separately. implementations

+#### CFGAnalyzer

-Basic rules that the analyzer follows are:
+Basic rules that the CFGAnalyzer follows are:

 * predicates are lemmatized verbs, with possible prepositions connected to the verb
     - `“live-in”, “come-from”, etc`